graygr/rob-530-project/README.md

 We used the [UTIAS Multi-Robot Cooperative Localization and Mapping] Dataset(http://asrl.utias.utoronto.ca/datasets/mrclam/index.html), specifically the first dataset for developement and testing purposes.

 # Usage
-At the moment, switch branches to "master" for EKF, "pf" for Particle Filter, and "<>" for UKF, then run the main.m file in each.
+At the moment, switch branches to "master" for EKF, "pf" for Particle Filter, and "UKF" for UKF, then run the main.m file in each.